-We can probably all agree that few things are worse than snuggling into your cosy sleeping bag on top of your cushy sleeping pad after a long day of backpacking only to wake up a few hours later feeling the cold, hard ground pressing against your tired body.
+We can probably all agree that few things are worse than snuggling into your best sleeping bag on top of your cushy sleeping pad after a long day of backpacking only to wake up a few hours later feeling the cold, hard ground pressing against your tired body.
 Even the best inflatable sleeping pads can develop small holes and while it’s certainly extremely inconvenient, it doesn’t mean you have to banish your pad to the landfill.
 Our guide to sleeping pad repair outlines three simple steps you can take to repair your sleeping pad at home or when you’re out in the field so that you can get back to sleeping like a baby at camp.

 Sleeping pad repair: what you’ll need